 They parted about 4:50 with small talk about local restaurants, but not before Mr. O’Reilly asked Mr. Jones if, after seeing the place, he wanted to sign up now.
 Jones declined and O’Reilly reminded Jones that he would send an email with a proposal, and that it would be easy to sign up (for any location) with the documents that would be attached.

-View our Dissecting Regus Businessworld Webinar to find more about Regus’ Mystery shopping, including Wilma’s surprising experience when shopping for a full time office!
+View our complete Dissecting Regus Businessworld presentation to find more about Regus’ Mystery shopping, including Wilma’s surprising experience when shopping for a full time office!